Ousret/BlackJack-C-SDL/README.md

-BlackJack Game in C with SDL libs
+﻿BlackJack Game in C with SDL libs
 ----------------------------------

 Credits goes to: